Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a standard policy for painting university vehicles and equipment, as well as requirements for inscribing vehicles and equipment.

-REVIEW: This OP will be reviewed in February of even-numbered years by the Senior Managing Director of Transportation & Parking Services and the Associate Vice President for Operations with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).
+REVIEW: This OP will be reviewed every two years after publication by the Managing Director of Transportation & Parking and the Associate Vice President for Operations with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer (SVPAF/CFO).

 POLICY/PROCEDURE